In which the Carlyle Club makes a French connection.

-Apply Faye’s definition to a 2012 BBC piece: ‘Greece’s treatment of migrants shameful, says Amnesty.’
+Let’s apply Faye’s definition to the BBC article ‘Greece’s treatment of migrants shameful, says Amnesty’ (2012).
 On second thought, make that: ‘Greece’s treatment of foreign invaders shameful, says Amnesty.’

-Are we being unfair to the colonizers?
-We turn to the New York Times for a purely Progressive narrative: Karl E. Meyer’s ‘Who Gets to Be French?’
-(2012).
+Are we perhaps being unfair to the colonizers?
+Let’s find out.
+We turn to the New York Times for a pure progressive narrative, in Karl E. Meyer’s ‘Who Gets to Be French?’
+(2012):

 Hence the contrast one experiences in Marseille, France’s second largest city.
 Its 840,000 inhabitants include an estimated 240,000 Muslims (more than any other European city).
 Yet it is famously welcoming.
 Here, as we were told by Jean Roatta, a politician representing the port’s upscale central district, “you’re Marseillais before you are French.”
 In the fall of 2005, as ethnically charged riots consumed Parisian suburbs and spread to scores of other cities and towns, peace prevailed in Marseille.
 It’s still a long way from being a multicultural Eden (jobless Muslims credibly complain that they experience discrimination), but this second city still points the way in its welcoming civility.

-Well, arsonists did torch 35 cars in one night (Washington Post, 2005), but it really comes down to your definition of “peace,” doesn’t it?
+Well, arsonists did torch 35 cars in one night, but it really comes down to your definition of “peace,” doesn’t it?